jyoti2000-star/CASM/README.md

-# CASM - Clean Assembly Language

-CASM is a modern, readable assembly-oriented language that compiles to x86-64 (Windows) assembly.
+CASM (C Assembly) is a modern, readable assembly-oriented language that compiles to x86-64 (Windows) assembly.
 It aims to blend simple high-level constructs with low-level assembly and inline C where helpful.

 This README documents the current (updated) syntax and toolchain behavior used by this repository.